Flour Bakery + Cafe

 A wealth of classic breakfast staples — pancakes, Benedicts, eggs, avocado toast — are served in generous portions here all day.
 The menu has something for all ages and all appetites (including some gluten-free and vegan options).
 Two cheery locations are chockablock with retro tchotchkes: one a few minutes’ walk from Back Bay Station in Boston and another in Cambridge’s Kendall Square.

-BTW: Use the website to get on a wait-list and manage the crazy-long lines.
+BTW: Use the website to get on a wait-list and manage the lines.

 The Friendly Toast, 35 Stanhope St., Boston, Mass.
 02116